Belize Act 1981

 The Belize Act 1981 (c.
-52) was an Act of Parliament in the United Kingdom.
-It came into operation on 28 July 1981.
+52) was an act of the Parliament of the United Kingdom.

-The Act made provisions for the nation of Belize (formerly British Honduras) to gain full independence and become a member of the Commonwealth of Nations as a Commonwealth realm; prior to this, Belize had been a fully self-governing British colony from 1973.
+The act made provisions for the nation of Belize (formerly British Honduras) to gain full independence and become a member of the Commonwealth of Nations as a Commonwealth realm; prior to this, Belize had been a fully self-governing British colony from 1973.

 Belize became independent on 21 September 1981.